shao2005/PhoneBook-API/README.md

 ---

 ## Running tests:
-To run the test suite use the following command:
+To run the test suite, make sure you are in the project directory you just cloned (`cd Rise-PhoneBook`), open the terminal and use the following command:
 ```bash
 npm run runtest
 ```